When To Start Dialysis

 The symptoms people have as their kidney function gets worse can vary a lot.
 Some people even feel fine and report no symptoms.
 For many years, the choice of when to start dialysis was as much an art as it was a science.
 Doctors would decide with their patients when blood test values and symptoms warranted starting treatment.

 When the NKF guidelines came out in 1996, doctors began to say that CKD 5 was kidney failure.
 When the GFR dropped to 15 mL/min, dialysis should start.
-2 It was clear, even then, that not eating enough protein was very dangerous for people with CKD.
-People who were malnourished lived longer when they started dialysis sooner.
-But this was not true for those who ate well.
-3
+2 They were wrong.

 New research to guide your choice